top of page

 My Story

-My name is Rachel Rivera, and I am an aspiring young adult, middle-grade, and children’s author; and am working on my MFA in creative writing from SNHU!
+My name is Rachel Rivera, and I am a young adult, middle-grade, and children’s author.
+I have an MFA in creative writing from Southern New Hampshire University and a bachelor's degree in opera performance from the University of Southern Maine.
 Along with writing, I love singing, horseback riding, and teaching.
-I’m a sound and Reiki healer, an elementary general music teacher, and I have a bachelor’s degree in opera performance.
-You could say I have quite a few creative assets.
-My focus in writing is fiction, mainly fantasy and science fiction, but I do occasionally enjoy journaling and writing silly stories about my own life.
+I’m a sound and Reiki healer, and a preschool and elementary general music teacher.
+From the age of ten, I knew I wanted to be a singer and writer, and I am so grateful that my childhood dreams came true.
+My focus in writing is fiction, mainly fantasy and sci-fi, but I do occasionally enjoy journaling and writing silly stories about my own life.

 Growing up and living in Maine, I have always been inspired by the outdoors and am grateful for having a childhood filled with imagination-based play in the woods.
 Those childhood games are what sparked my interest in writing stories.
 Throughout grade school, I always loved writing, and in middle and high school, I would spend hours coming up with stories and sharing them with my family, friends, and English teachers.
-I had many aspirations as a child, one of which was to be a published author one day.
 Many of my stories came from dreams I had or games I made up as a child.
 These both still inspire many of my stories today!

 After that, it took me five years to realize that writing was something I wanted to pursue, all thanks to the lockdown (the lockdown changed many facets of my life all at once, mostly career-related).
-So I applied to a master’s degree program in English and creative writing at SNHU but then decided about a year and a half that the MFA made more sense, so I switched programs.
-While in the program at SNHU, I have worked on a few short stories, finished an early chapter book that is ready to publish, and been working on my thesis novel.
+So I applied to a master’s degree program in English and creative writing at SNHU.
+About a year and a half into that program, I decided that the MFA made more sense, which prompted me to switch programs.
+While in the program at SNHU, I worked on a few short stories, finished an early chapter book that I hope to publish, and wrote my first full-length novel, THE KEEPERS OF THE FORESTS, which I am currently querying.

 If you can dream it, you can do it, and never give up on your dreams!